 You absolutely can fit 35’s, as mentioned previously, 35’s are possible.
 If your intention is to run 35’s on the factory stock rims, then you can fit a 285/75R18 which equates to a (35″) tire on the OE 18×8″ wheels.
-This is only possible with a 2” front levelling kit.
-Also, you might need some minor plastic trimming, depending on how aggressive the tire tread pattern is, however nothing too complex and no advanced tools or skills required.
+This is only possible with a 2” front leveling kit.
+Also, you might need some minor plastic trimming, depending on how aggressive the tire tread pattern is, however, nothing is too complex, and no advanced tools or skills are required.

 Typical MPG on Tundra running 33 Inch Tires

-Bigger tires tend to mess with the speedometer accuracy in some cases since the rolling diameter of the wheel is different to factory stock.
-In some cases the reading is more accurate when compared to the GPS reading.
+Bigger tires tend to mess with the speedometer accuracy in some cases since the rolling diameter of the wheel is different from factory stock.
+In some cases, the reading is more accurate when compared to the GPS reading.
 Obviously the bigger you go the less accurate the reading becomes.

 If you go 33” tires, the speedometer will still be accurate however your fuel consumption will decrease.
 You can expect to lose between 1-2 mpg on average.
-If you upsize from 32 inch tire (275 mm) to 34 inch tire (305) for a 18 inch wheel, then you are increasing the tire diameter by about 6 %.
+If you upsize from a 32-inch tire (275 mm) to a 34-inch tire (305) for an 18-inch wheel, then you are increasing the tire diameter by about 6 %.
 However, the volume increase is about 32 %.

-Keep in mind the added weight from extra rubber for the larger tires (typically from C tires to E tires) which adds a few more kg’s to the unsprang weight of the truck.
-Unsprang weight has a direct impact on fuel consumption.
+Keep in mind the added weight from extra rubber for the larger tires (typically from C tires to E tires) which adds a few more kg’s to the unsprung weight of the truck.
+Unsprung weight has a direct impact on fuel consumption.
 The bigger tires will make the truck feel a bit sluggish, especially on pull-off.

-When you install a lift on your truck combined with larger, heavier tires, the cross section below the truck increases.
-This creates more air turbulence under the truck, which increases air drag and resistance at higher speed, hereby impacting your fuel consumption negatively.
+When you install a lift on your truck combined with larger, heavier tires, the cross-section below the truck increases.
+This creates more air turbulence under the truck, which increases air drag and resistance at higher speed, thereby impacting your fuel consumption negatively.

 Typical consumption figures are anything between 12-14.5 mpg.